Education and qualifications:

 How does your employer benefit from your professional registration?

-In a similar way that I gain a certain level of recognition, my employer has gained an employee who has a professional registration which can instantly be recognised on paper.
+Similar to how I gained a certain level of recognition, my employer has gained an employee who has a professional registration which can instantly be recognised on paper.
+This is particularly beneficial in professional bids, where I am put forward for the work that the company is bidding for.

 Is there any advice you would pass on to someone considering professional registration?